Grey Whale (Eschrichtius robustus)

-The gray whale is the single member of the family Eschrichtiidae, also known as the Pacific gray whale.
+The Pacific grey whale is the only member of the family Eschrichtiidae.
 It is a mysticete (baleen whale) with a streamlined body and narrow tapered head.
 The arched upper jaw slightly overlaps the lower jaw.
 The upper jaw (rostrum) is dimpled with each containing a stiff hair.
-The Gray whale’s throat has 2–5 grooves, which are 1.5 m (5 ft) in length.
-Its dark skin has gray patches and white mottling and often contains many scratches, patches of barnacles, and orange whale lice (amphipods feeding on whale skin and damaged tissue such as a wound).
+The grey whale’s throat has 2–5 grooves, which are 1.5 m (5 ft) in length.
+Its dark skin has grey patches and white mottling and often contains many scratches, patches of barnacles, and orange whale lice (amphipods feeding on whale skin and damaged tissue such as a wound).
 Newborn calves are dark gray to black and some have distinctive white markings.
-The gray whale has no dorsal fin but two-thirds of the way back on its body is a prominent dorsal hump followed by 6–12 knuckles along the dorsal ridge that extend to the flukes (tail) which is 3.7 m (12 ft) across, pointed at the tips and deeply notched in the center.
-Gray whale flippers are paddle-shaped and are also pointed at the tips.
+The grey whale has no dorsal fin but two-thirds of the way back on its body is a prominent dorsal hump followed by 6–12 knuckles along the dorsal ridge that extend to the flukes (tail) which is 3.7 m (12 ft) across, pointed at the tips and deeply notched in the center.
+Grey whale flippers are paddle-shaped and are also pointed at the tips.
 Adult males are 13.7–14 m (46 ft) in length with adult females measuring slightly more (they are sexually dimorphic).
 Both sexes reach weights of 27,200–36,300 kg (79,800 lbs).

-Migrating gray whales have predictable breathing patterns, generally blowing 3–5 times in 15–30 second intervals before raising its fluke and then diving for 3–5 minutes.
-A gray whale can dive up to 15 minutes and travels at 4.8–9.6 kph (6 mph).
-Mother gray whales are very protective of their calves, and earned the name “devilfish” from early whalers in lagoons because they often protected their young violently.
-Killer whales are the gray whale’s main predators and many gray whales have orca teeth scars on their flukes.
-During the Artic winter, when the gray whale summer feeding grounds (Bering and Chukchi Seas) are frozen, the whales migrate to protected equatorial lagoons to calve and mate.
-Gray whale migration is the longest known of any mammal at 16,000–22,530 km (14,000 miles) round trip, migrating each fall and spring, mainly along the western coast of North America though not all whales make the migratory trip.
+Migrating grey whales have predictable breathing patterns, generally blowing 3–5 times in 15–30 second intervals before raising its fluke and then diving for 3–5 minutes.
+A grey whale can dive up to 15 minutes and travel at 4.8–9.6 kph (6 mph).
+Mother grey whales are very protective of their calves, and earned the name “devilfish” from early whalers in lagoons because they often protected their young violently.
+Killer whales are the grey whale’s main predators and many grey whales have killer whale tooth scars on their flukes.
+During the Arctic winter, when the grey whale summer feeding grounds (Bering and Chukchi Seas) are frozen, the whales migrate to protected equatorial lagoons to calve and mate.
+Grey whale migration is the longest known of any mammal at 16,000–22,530 km (14,000 miles) round trip, migrating each fall and spring, mainly along the western coast of North America though not all whales make the migratory trip.
 During migration they swim steadily, surfacing every 3–4 minutes, blowing 3–5 times while following coasts closely and maybe using them to help migrate.

-Gray whales are often seen spy-hopping, where a whale sticks its head straight up out of the water, perhaps to make note of land features during migration or as a means of social interaction.
-Gray whales are the most coastal of the baleen whales and are often found within a kilometre of the coast, although an increase in boat traffic seems to have forced the whales to stay farther out.
-Because of their liking for inshore waters, gray whales are some of the best known cetaceans.
+Grey whales are often seen spy-hopping, where a whale sticks its head straight up out of the water, perhaps to make note of land features during migration or as a means of social interaction.
+Grey whales are the most coastal of the baleen whales and are often found within a kilometre of the coast.
+Because of their liking for inshore waters, grey whales are some of the best known cetaceans.
 They are also one of the most heavily parasitized of the cetaceans, hosting both ectoparasites (parasites that live on the surface of a host and are dependent on at least one gene or its product from that host to complete their own life-cycle) and internal parasites.
-Grays carry both barnacles and whale lice in great abundance.
+Greys carry both barnacles and whale lice in great abundance.
 The barnacles tend to live on the top of the animal’s short head, around the blowhole and also on the anterior part of the back.
 This also adds to the mottled appearance of the whale’s skin.

-Gray whales inhabit shallow coastal waters of the eastern North Pacific, often sighted along the North American Pacific Coast between the arctic and the equatorial lagoons of Baja California, Mexico.
-Frequently visible from shore, gray whales provide opportunity for land and boat observation, and commercial whale watching has become a major industry along its migration route.
+Grey whales inhabit shallow coastal waters of the eastern North Pacific, often sighted along the North American Pacific Coast between the arctic and the equatorial lagoons of Baja California, Mexico.
+Frequently visible from shore, grey whales provide opportunity for land and boat observation, and commercial whale watching has become a major industry along its migration route.
 The southward journey takes 2–3 months and the whales remain in the lagoons for 2–3 months allowing calves to build up thick layers of blubber for the northward migration.
 The return trip north takes another 2–3 months and mothers and calves travel very near shore on the northbound migration to avoid their main predators, orca.
-The gray whale has also been spotted in the North Atlantic Ocean, as well as in the Artic Ocean.
+The grey whale has also been spotted in the North Atlantic Ocean, as well as in the Arctic Ocean.

-The diet of the gray whale is mainly composed of bottom-dwelling amphipods, isopods, polychaete worms, mollusks, and other invertebrates.
-The gammarid amphipod, Ampelisca macrocephala, is most likely the most commonly eaten prey.
+The diet of the grey whale is mainly composed of bottom-dwelling amphipods, isopods, polychaete worms, mollusks and other invertebrates.
 As a baleen whale, it has a series of 130–180 fringed overlapping plates hanging from each side of the upper jaw, where teeth might otherwise be located.
 These plates consist of a fingernail-like material called keratin that frays out into fine hairs on the ends inside the mouth next to the tongue.
 The plates are off-white and about 5–25 cm (8in) in length.

-Gray whales reach sexual maturity between 5–11 years of age when they typically reach 11–12m (40 ft) in length.
+Grey whales reach sexual maturity between 5–11 years of age when they typically reach 11–12m (40 ft) in length.
 Mating has been noted at all times of the year with most conceptions occurring within a three-week period during the southward migration, with females in the late stages of their pregnancies leading the way.
 Mating has also been observed in the lagoons of Baja California.
-December 5th is usually the peak of the mating season for gray whales.
+December is usually the peak of the mating season for grey whales.
 Courtship and mating behaviours are complex, and frequently involve three or more whales at the same time.
 Gestation is 12–13 months with calves weighing 500–680 kg (1496 lbs), which are about 4.5 m (15 ft) at birth.
 Calves nurse 7–8 months on 53% fat-rich milk (human milk is 2% fat).
-Gray whales usually bear a single calf roughly every two years.
+Grey whales usually bear a single calf every two years.
 Calves are nursed for around seven months, during which time they gain motor coordination and establish the mother-calf bond that is needed to keep them together on the migration northward.
-They are then weaned in the north in the feeding grounds.
-Their average lifespan is 50 years, though one individual was recorded as 77 years old.
-Gray whales are frequently observed approaching small boats in the shallow lagoons where they calve and mate and actually allow humans to touch them.
-The reason why remains unclear but some believe it is out of curiosity whereas others believe it may be due to the sound of the boats motors and that they are being defensive of their calves by checking out the intruders.
+They’re weaned in the north in the feeding grounds.
+Their average lifespan is 50 years, though one individual was recorded at 77 years old.
+Grey whales are frequently observed approaching small boats in the shallow lagoons where they calve and mate and actually allow humans to touch them.
+The reason why remains unclear but some believe it is out of curiosity whereas others believe it may be due to the sound of the boat motors.

-Humans have killed gray whales for their oil, meat, hide, and baleen.
+Humans have killed grey whales for their oil, meat, hide, and baleen.
 It was or still is hunted by the natives of northwestern America, eastern Siberia, northern Europe, Japan and Korea.
-Because they tend to migrate close to the shore, gray whales are very easy to locate and kill.
-Formerly there were three gray whale populations: a north Atlantic population, now extinct, probably the victims of over-hunting; a Korean or western north Pacific stock now very depleted, also probably from over-hunting; and the eastern North Pacific population, the largest surviving population.
-Hunted to the edge of extinction in the 1850s after the discovery of the calving lagoons, and again in the early 1900s with the introduction of floating factories, the gray whale was given partial protection in 1937 and full protection in 1947 by the International Whaling Commission (IWC).
-Since that time, the eastern North Pacific gray whale population shows some signs of recovery and now numbers between 19,000 and 23,000.
+Because they tend to migrate close to the shore, grey whales are very easy to locate and kill.
+Formerly there were three grey whale populations: a north Atlantic population, now extinct, the victims of overhunting; a Korean or western north Pacific stock now very depleted, also from overhunting; and the eastern North Pacific population, the largest surviving population.
+Hunted to the edge of extinction in the 1850s after the discovery of the calving lagoons, and again in the early 1900s with the introduction of floating factories, the grey whale was given partial protection in 1937 and full protection in 1947 by the International Whaling Commission (IWC).
+Since that time, the eastern North Pacific grey whale population shows some signs of recovery and now numbers between 19,000 and 23,000.